fozak/script/extension-saving-pagev2/README.md

 The rest of your extension files (manifest.json, content.js, background.js) remain the same.
 Would you like me to add any additional DataTables features or modify the current setup?

+# Challenges - not able to load js scripts